Find Grad Schools

 8 Yearly Graduations

 University of California - Los Angeles comes in at #2 on our list of the most popular colleges offering master's degrees in american indian studies.
-The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+Each year, around 44,500 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
 During the most recent year for which we have data, 8 people received their master's degree in american indian studies from UCLA.
-About 100% of this group were women, and 60% were students from an underrepresented racial-ethnic group.
+Of these students, 75% were women and 100% were members of underrepresented racial-ethnic groups.

 #3